dsully/perl-crypt-openssl-pkcs12/README.md

 # VERSION

-This documentation describes version 1.92
+This documentation describes version 1.93 of Crypt::OpenSSL::PKCS12

 # DESCRIPTION